 №10: Go with the flow

-If you want to be on top and achieve your goals, you have to follow the news in your sphere of work.
-Things like design change every day and bring us some new interesting tendencies, ideas, and thinking material in general.
+If you want to be on top and achieve your creative project goals, you have to follow the news in your sphere of work.
+Things like the design industry and creative process trends change every day and bring us some new interesting tendencies, ideas, and thinking material in general.
 Tracking down all the latest decisions and fresh views are not for the most curious minds to look for when they finish their working day – it’s important to everybody.
 It is not a hobby, it’s a significant part of the workflow, because being up-to-date with everything will help you to stay relevant.

 Increasing the quality of the creative team performance might contrast a lot with the creativity itself – it should be steady, methodological, and sometimes even plain boring.
 However, if you learn how to do that, you can take your performance to another level.
 Controlling creativity is not easy, but it is more than possible.
 Some people who did not believe me at first even started finding some joy in such a steady and patient approach later, so you never know…

 However, we all know what tool is best for streamlining the approval of visual assets, don’t we?
-Approval Studio is waiting for you, and also for your thoughts about successful project management for designers in the comments!
+Approval Studio is waiting for you, and also for your thoughts about successful design management in the comments!